Jose Garcia Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.82 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.71).

-- Mets pitchers combine to allow 52 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The Mets will look to Verlander (0-1) in his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.